Vijay Mishra (gangster): Criminal History

 The SP said it expelled Mishra in 2017 for "anti-party activities" when he had decided to contest the 2017 elections as an independent candidate due to the SP not adopting him.
 Other members of his family were expelled at the same time, including his wife, Ramlali Mishra, who was a member of the Uttar Pradesh Legislative Council.
 Mishra says that he resigned, together with many of his supporters.

 Mishra and his daughter, Seema, who was then contesting a Lok Sabha seat in the 2014 Indian general election, were both provided with armed protection officers for a period up to April 2014, when the courts ordered that this measure, financed by the Uttar Pradesh government, was illegal.
 It ruled that such protection could not be given to people with a criminal history.

 Mishra was born on 7 September 1957 in Khaptiha (Allahabad).
 He has one son and five daughters.

-Criminal History and gang rape
+Gang rape

-Vijay Mishra in 2022 has over 70 criminal cases pending against him.
-Vijay Mishra has been accused of raping a singer from Varanasi since 2014.
+In 2020, Vijay Mishra was accused of raping a singer from Varanasi in 2014.
 The singer has accused Vijay Mishra and his son of raping her along with one other person.
 He is also accused of harassment and physical molestation.
-As per the victim, Vijay Mishra and his relatives have been raping her since 2014 and she has been pressured as well as threatened to withdraw the case against him including threat to life as well as property of the victim.
+As per the victim, Vijay Mishra and his relatives including his son had raped her in 2014 and she has been pressured as well as threatened for life to withdraw the case against them.
 Given the power and influence as muscleman and politician, the victim has accused that there is no progress in her case and threatened to commit suicide.
+However, in November 2023, a special court Bhadohi convicted him in the case and ordered 15 years of imprisonment and imposed one lakh rupees fine.